immcantation/scoper/docs/topics/hierarchicalClones.md

 :   the output column name containing the clonal cluster identifiers.

 cell_id
-:   name of the column containing cell IDs.
-Only applicable and required for single-cell mode.
+:   name of the column containing cell identifiers or barcodes.
+If specified, grouping will be performed in single-cell mode with the behavior governed by the `locus` and `only_heavy` arguments.
+If set to `NULL` then the bulk sequencing data is assumed.

 locus
 :   name of the column containing locus information.
-Only applicable and required for single-cell mode.
+Only applicable to single-cell data.
+Ignored if `cell_id=NULL`.

 only_heavy
-:   use only `IGH` (for BCR) or `TRB/TRD` (for TCR) sequences for grouping.
-Only applicable and required for single-cell mode.
-Default is `TRUE`.
+:   use only the IGH (BCR) or TRB/TRD (TCR) sequences for grouping.
+Only applicable to single-cell data.
+Ignored if `cell_id=NULL`.

 split_light
 :   split clones by light chains.
-Only applicable and required for single-cell mode.
-Default is `TRUE`.
+Ignored if `cell_id=NULL`.

 first
 :   specifies how to handle multiple V(D)J assignments for initial grouping.